JaspreetSAujla/Escape_The_House/README.md

     Methods:
         __init__ = Dummy method to ensure code works as no variables need to be set.

-        TV = Runs the code for when the player interacts with the TV.
+        tv = Runs the code for when the player interacts with the TV.

-        Radio = Runs the code for when the player interacts with the radio.
+        radio = Runs the code for when the player interacts with the radio.

-        WashingMachine = Runs the code for when the player interacts with the washing machine.
+        washing_machine = Runs the code for when the player interacts with the washing machine.

-        Painting = Runs the code for when the player interacts with the painting.
+        painting = Runs the code for when the player interacts with the painting.

-        Mirror = Runs the code for when the player interacts with the mirror.
+        mirror = Runs the code for when the player interacts with the mirror.

-        Window = Runs the code for when the player interacts with the window.
+        window = Runs the code for when the player interacts with the window.

-        Chest = Runs the code for when the player interacts with the chest.
+        chest = Runs the code for when the player interacts with the chest.

 # PlayerClass.py:
     This class will define the player object.